friosavila/stpackages/frause/readme.txt

       FRAUSE provides easy access to all Stata-format datasets used in "Introductory Econometrics: A Modern Approach" by J.M.
 Wooldridge.
+      It also contains some datasets used in other Textbooks.

       KW: data management
       KW: instruction